orbs-network/orbs-network-typescript/deploy/cloudformation/README.md

 4. Since we want to gradually add more nodes to the testnet federation, there should be a way to update old nodes configuration either automatically or manually

+5. There should be no single point of failure between nodes: no shared infrastructure, no shared buckets, complete independence.

-5. Possilby we want also recover testnet state, so there should be a mechanism to store transaction database
+6. Possilby we also want to recover testnet state, so there should be a mechanism to store transaction database.
+It does not have to be in the scope of this particular pull request.

-Current flow of deploying new node:
+### Current flow of deploying new node

 1. Create `basic-infrastructure` CloudFormation stack, which exports such things as IAM instance profile, ECR repository, S3 bucket, Elastic IP and DNS domain name bound to this Elastic IP.